 In addition, it can help employers ensure that their employees are qualified for the jobs they hold, and that they are being paid appropriately.
 It’s important both to the employees and the employers to have a reliable system for employment verification.

 No matter which of the above methods you choose, it’s important to ensure that you have accurate information about your employees.
-Employment verification can help protect both your business and your staff.
+Employment verification checks can help safeguard both your business and your staff against potential adverse action processes and maintain compliance with employment verification laws.

 People in positions of trust that you recruit